Joanneyoung01/Joanneyoung01/README.md

 I developed this love furthermore on my course at Leeds University.
 My goal was to gain the right qualifications so that I could pursue a career in tech.
 From there I graduated and kick started a career in Project Management as I enjoyed the client facing element.
 I prided myself on the ability to empathize with the technical delivery teams through my experiences in development, this helped manage expectations between delivery teams and stakeholders.

-When I joined Beamly, I realised from working so closely with developers that I was fully able to become a developer and I believed in my abilities - I just needed some technical training, after attending codebar and other meet ups i realised I needed formal technical training.
+When I joined Beamly, I realised from working so closely with developers that I was fully able to become a developer and I believed in my abilities - I just needed some technical training, after attending Codebar and other meet ups i realised I needed formal technical training.
 In an effort to address this I enrolled on the front end development course at General Asssembly, this gave me the springboard needed to fulfil a lifelong goal to become a developer and I was able to transfer roles from PM to Software Engineer.

+**Communication:**

+My commercial experience in E-commerce and agile delivery provided me with the foundations for clear and concise communication with internal and external teams.
+I developed skills whereby I was able to communicate with teams regarding the day to day delivery with internal product, UX or QA teams, as well as stakeholders on the project delivery status updates and showcasing the product build as part of an Agile process.
+Relaying what can sometimes be technical jargon into layman's terms was an important skill as it allowed for clear communication and cross-function collaboration.

+Presenting project/product launches at the weekly 'show and tell meetings' which were held by the company on a weekly basis, allowed me to develop my presenting skills.

 **Leadership:** My previous experience leading scrum ceremonies lended itself to the Makers Academy course, as I wanted to contribute to the build process at makers by helping run these within the team and cohort.

+**Adapatable** - The scope for a project would often change, as per clients needs.
+For example, in 2019 we had 2 weeks to deliver a new website for the Max Factor Swedish market, this had press attached to it so the deadline fixed.
+As the clients needs changed due to a change in branding, the engineering team's priorities changed in order to accommodate this.
+This taught me to be adaptable in the face of change, and not to be precious about code.

 ## Experience